0x050f/ft_shield/README.md

 # ft_shield

-`ft_shield` is a simple trojan horse that copy itself into `/bin` when launching as root (after a beautiful print of my 42 login `lmartin`) then add the created program as a service and launch it.
-If the binary is in `/bin` (like the new created program), it will open the port 4242 and ask for a password (`4242` here).
+`ft_shield` is a simple trojan horse that copy itself into `/bin` when launching as root then add the created program as a service and launch it.
+If the binary is in `/bin` (like the new created program), it will open the port 4242 and ask for a password (Default password is given during compilation, you can modify the variable PASSWD in makefile to set your own).
 If the password is correct the user access to a little program shell that can allow him to launch a real shell on the target machine.

+You can also add personalized payloads (elf, python, shellcode, ...).
+You just need to put a `payload` file at the root of the repository.
+You can get a example by running `make payload` that compile the server part, and then compile with `make`.

 ## Compilation
 ```
-make
+make # Default mode without payload
+make re # Compile with a payload server (like make but for the payload demo)
 ```

 ## Usage